guardian/google-admanager-api/README.md

   </tr>
 </table>

+### Validation

+Using [Superstruct](https://docs.superstructjs.org/) for type validation so it could be used to parse the line items data we get back from the API in different Guardian projects.

+ Each type will have its own Struct which should be found in the same file as the type and then they will be used in the [lineItem.struct.ts](https://github.com/guardian/google-admanager-api/blob/main/lib/client/services/lineItem/lineItem.struct.ts).

+ Having a type safety check in an early stage reduces bugs that we might encounter later and there is no better place than this repository to add it.

 ### Debugging

 Enable request and response logging by setting `logRequests` and/or `logResponses` to `true` on the service object.